philip-raschke/educredentials/documents/trace.md

 ### Description

-- Msg_id & Thread_id: Each message has a unique msg_id.
-The thread_id is used to link all messages that belong to a specific operation.

-- Traced_type: Specifies the message type.
-For example, "offer-credential" means that a credential offer was sent, and "request-credential" means that a request for a credential was sent.

 - Timestamp & Str_time: These are timestamps that indicate when the message was processed.

 - Handler: Shows the name of the handler that processed the message.
 For example, "Alice.Agent.trace" means that the handler in Alice's agent processed the message.